Every Specific Category Operational Authorisation sets out the level of remote pilot competency required to fly under that authorisation.

 The competency requirements will specify a minimum remote pilot certificate.
 Depending on the nature of the operations, the authorisation may also specify further remote pilot competency requirements too.
 For example, a certain number of flying hours.

-Remote Pilots must meet the specified competency requirements whenever flying under the authorisation.
+Remote pilots must meet the specified competency requirements whenever flying under the authorisation.

 What the certificates are designed to provide